mwvgroup/Pitt-Google-Broker/broker/setup_broker/lvk/README.md

 ./setup_broker.sh "${testid}" "${teardown}" "${survey}" "${region}"
 ```
 This will create all of the necessary GCP resources.
 Allow the consumer VM to finish its installation process.
 Once
 complete, the VM will shut down automatically.
 You can check the status of the VM in the
 [Google Cloud Console](https://console.cloud.google.com/compute).

-## Ingest the LVK alert stream
+## Start the Consumer VM to ingest the LVK alert stream
 ```bash
 zone="${region}-a"
 consumerVM="${survey}-consumer-${testid}"